Simplero/Simplero-API/README.md

 Find subscription by email
 -----------------------

-`POST /lists/1/subscriptions/find.json` will get a JSON representation of a subscription, looked up by email.
+`POST /lists/1/subscriptions/find.json` will get a JSON representation of an array of subscriptions, looked up by email.

 **POST request body:**